Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 -   History allows you to update the URL programmatically.
 -   Contains two useful methods:
 -   push : Adds a new URL to the end of the history stack.
--   replace : Replaces the current URL on the history stack, so the back button won't take you to it.
+-   replace : Replaces the current URL on the history stack, so the back button won’t take you to it.

 Nested Routes
 =============